Revelation Chapters 4 thru 5

 Again, believers are taken (raptured) to Heaven during the interval or pause before the Seventh, and the last Seal of the Scroll of Authority is opened (Revelation 7:9-17).

 In addition, God will have angels seal and reserve 144,000 “elect of Israel” who will go through the Day of the Lord and not bow their knees to the Antichrist.
 Antichrist means “against Christ” and “in place of Christ.”

 This means that what Satan meant for a curse on all mankind becomes an instrument or tool for divine judgment of WRATH on those that have refused the greater MERCY freely made available to all.

 Nevertheless, those who call upon the Lord can still be saved during this period of God’s Wrath (Revelation 7:13,14).
 Why?
 Because MERCY triumphs over JUDGMENT, and God’s MERCY is FOREVER!
 (James 2:13.
 Psalms 136) Nevertheless, not many will turn to the Lord during this time and be eternally destroyed (Revelation 9:20,21.
 Revelation 16:9-11.
 Revelation 20:11-15).

-So, how can a good God that is GRACE, MERCY, and COMPASSION pass JUDGMENT for destruction and suffering?
+How can a good God who is grace, mercy, and compassion pass judgment for destruction and suffering?